manuela-blanco/manuela-blanco/README.md

 ##### I'm a undergraduate student at UNIRIO (Universidade Federal do Estado do Rio de Janeiro) pursuing my bachelor's degree in Information Systems.
 ##### My favorite programming language is Java ❤️
 ##### I have experience working with Java, Python and Javascript.
 Also, I feel comfortable working with Linux environments.
 ##### I'm very interested in Deep Learning and I was part of a research group at UNIRIO for 6 months.
+We worked with *Generative Adversarial Networks* (GANs) and the concept of beauty.
 I intend to write my final paper on this topic.
 ##### Fun fact: I have a goal to be fluent in french. *J'adore voir la série Dix Pour Cent sur Netflix 🍿*

 <!--